 The majority of GSAS students live off campus and we encourage you to search for off-campus housing.

-The NYU Student Resource Center (SRC) provides students with general advice and resources in the apartment search process.
-Although the SRC does not provide actual apartments, the Student Resource Center’s Off-Campus Living webpage provides information and resources on a number of housing-related topics, including: apartment search links based on student suggestions, neighborhood resources links, general advice on the housing search process, broker information, tenants’ rights and resources, and workshops to assist with apartment searches.
+The Center for Student Life (CSL) provides students with general advice and resources in the apartment search process.
+Although the CSL does not provide actual apartments, it provides information and resources on a number of housing-related topics, including: apartment search links based on student suggestions, neighborhood resources links, general advice on the housing search process, broker information, tenants’ rights and resources, and workshops to assist with apartment searches.

 Center for Student Life